ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 some stuff like temporary files, pipes or environment variables (in the other words, requesting capabilities outside languages).

+The order of the options is not fixed.
+Nevertheless, any specified option takes effect until another one is specified.
+It allows to set one option per each file declared after the option.

 Below is the example of javascript in batch applicable for Windows JScript only and not supporting other engines like NodeJS, Rhino etc.